 We are a preclinical biopharmaceutical company developing next-generation therapeutics to improve the lives of patients suffering from inflammatory eye diseases and ocular pain.
 Our research program is focused on a novel G Protein-Coupled Receptor, or GPCR, which we believe plays a key role in the pathology of these inflammatory eye diseases of high unmet medical need.
 Our therapeutic approach is focused on targeting inflammatory and pain modulation pathways that drive these conditions.
-We are presently developing OK-101, our lead preclinical product candidate, for the treatment of dry-eye disease.
-We also plan to evaluate its potential in benefiting patients with ocular neuropathic pain, uveitis and allergic conjunctivitis.
-We have also been evaluating OK-201, a bovine adrenal medulla, or BAM, lipidated-peptide preclinical analogue candidate for the treatment of neuropathic ocular pain, and plan on maintaining this drug candidate at the exploratory level while we focus our primary energy on the OK-101 program.
+We are presently developing OK-101, our lead preclinical product candidate, for the treatment of dry-eye disease (DED).
+On November 18, 2022, we filed a new drug application (IND) with the Food and Drug Administration (FDA) on OK-101 to treat DED, and plan to open a Phase 2 clinical trial of OK-101 in DED patients in the first quarter of 2023.
+We also plan to evaluate OK-101's potential in benefiting patients with ocular neuropathic pain, uveitis and allergic conjunctivitis.
+We have also been evaluating OK-201, a bovine adrenal medulla, or BAM, lipidated-peptide preclinical analogue candidate for the treatment of neuropathic ocular pain, and plan on maintaining this drug candidate at the exploratory level while we focus our primary energies on the OK-101 program.